From blank to bank

 A thin layer, of copper, nickel or brass is electroplated directly onto a steel blank.
-The resulting coins typically have a lifetime of 25-30 years in circulation and as a result, plated blanks and are becoming an increasing popular option with many countries around the world.
+The resulting coins typically have a lifetime of 25-30 years in circulation and, as a result, plated blanks and are becoming an increasingly popular option with many countries around the world.

 Having become work-hardened, the blanks must be annealed, or heated, in order to soften them ready for striking.
 To achieve this, they are passed along a conveyor belt through an annealing furnace, where they are heated at temperatures of up to 950°C.